 The dark side to the operation is that if managed incorrectly – homeworkers can feel isolated from the rest of the business and detached from a corporate working environment.
 This can lead to rogue / maverick behaviour and actions being taken where employees view themselves as independent to the rest of the business.

-The employees’ home environment may also not be suitable.
+The employees’ home environment and circumstances may also not be suitable.
 A strong working relationship between employee and employer will help any homeworking policy implementation and mitigate against the risks that arise from the activity.

 The CIPD recommends establishing a homeworking policy clarifying the organisation’s view of and approach to homeworking, clearly defining what is meant by ‘homeworker’.
 There are permanent, regular and ad hoc home working arrangements and the business should provide enough information in a policy to enable an employee to determine which category applies to them.